jameskingice/jameskingice/README.md

-- <h1 align="center">Hi 👋, I'm James King</h1>
+- <h1 align="center">Hi 👋, Thanks for visiting my github</h1>
-<h3 align="center">I'm James King, a 30-year old technical enthusiast who does web development, security research and ML/DL development.
-Passionate to contribute open-source projects and make cool products.</h3>
+<h3 align="center">My name is James King, and I'm a 30-year-old tech enthusiast who does web development, security research, and blockchain development.
+I'm passionate about contributing to open source projects and building great products.</h3>

 - 🔭 I’m a passionate fullstack developer.

-- 🌱 I’m currently developing a lot of website and mobile application.
+- 🌱 I have developed numerous websites, mobile, and blockchain applications so far.

 - 📫 How to reach me **james.king102809@gmail.com**